livenpay/documentation/Liven-FAQ.md

 ## How will you control the price of LVN to maintain stability?
 The Reward Protocol is the key economic framework at the core of the LivenPay Project and the LVN token.
 The reward protocol manages economic liability and mitigates the extreme market volatility suffered by many contemporary token payment projects.
 The Reward Protocol enables Liven to actually receive payments in LVN at a value that cannot be manipulated by aggressive market behaviour for short term gain by funds or high net worth individuals.
 The White Paper provides a more detailed explanation of the Reward Protocol.
 You can find and read the White Paper here: [https://livenpay.io/](https://livenpay.io/)

-## What will you do with the money raised from the ICO?
+## What will you do with the money raised from the Token Sale?
+For full details of Use of Funds refer to the White Paper.
-Money raised from the ICO will be mainly put towards the Token Redemption Liability Reserve, Product Development, and expansion of the LivenPay ecosystem.
+Money raised from the Token Sale will be mainly put towards the Token Redemption Liability Reserve, Product Development, and expansion of the LivenPay ecosystem.
 The Token Redemption Liability Reserve serves to cover the short-term costs of reimbursing merchants in fiat currency should LVN Tokens be redeemed at the venues.
 The rest of the funds will be distributed across the following: the Business Development Team, Operations Team, PR & Marketing Team, Merchant Network, Expansion Costs, Direct User Acquisition Costs, General Marketing Costs, Occupancy Costs and Other Misc Costs.
-For full details of Use of Funds refer to the White Paper.

 ## Will I need a private key to be able to spend my LVN?
 No, you will not need a private key to spend LVN.
 Simply login into the Liven app and pay via the app as usual.